insanity54/monitor-of-the-century/README.md

 ## notes

-  - You can pick a STUN server from this list: https://gist.github.com/zziuni/3741933
+  - the centurylink check script needs a stun server.
+You can pick a STUN server from this list: https://gist.github.com/zziuni/3741933
-  - depends on cli `host` command
+  - the centurylink check script depends on cli `host` command (only tested on linux)
   - made with hate by [Chris Grimmett] (Oops I mean love)

 [forever]:https://www.npmjs.com/package/forever
 [Chris Grimmett]:http://grimtech.net/about